 Effects of tab cooling

 By cooling the positive and negative tabs the heat flux into the cell volume is likely to be reduced which would mean that the total heat is decreased.
-Some research has be conducted with regards to tab dimension optimisation in order to improve safety (Mei et al., 2018), but work done regarding system implementation at the tabs is sparse.
+Some research has been conducted with regards to tab dimension optimisation in order to improve safety (Mei et al., 2018), but work done regarding system implementation at the tabs is sparse.

 Influence of vehicle velocity on cooling rates